Seeking an outdoor hot tub

 There's a large outdoor hot tub as well as wood-fired sauna.
 Guests stay in 10 cabins and a modern log home, and meals in the lodge are included in the rate.

-For more, see Gliding in
+For more, see Gliding in the pines.

 Heartwood Conference Center & Retreat (formerly the Schwan Center), Minong, Wis.: This attractive resort, about 40 minutes west of Hayward, has a 10-person hot tub that it keeps open in winter (except when the temperature drops below zero).